bjg-gh/style_transfer_visualizer/README.md

 - Can be disabled entirely with `--no-intro` if you prefer to jump straight to the optimization timelapse.

-After the final optimization frame the video crossfades into a gallery-style comparison of the content, style, and result images:
+After the final optimization frame the timelapse now holds on the stylized image for roughly one second before crossfading into a gallery-style comparison of the content, style, and result images:

+- Holds the stylized frame on screen momentarily before dissolving into the outro grid.
 - Uses the same stacked layout as `--compare-result` with labels and frames.
 - Holds for `--outro-duration` seconds (default `10`) before the video ends.
 - Disable it with `--no-final-frame-compare` to retain the original ending.